-Diamond vendors sell more round cut diamonds than they do any other type of diamond cut.
+Diamond vendors sell more round cut diamonds than any other type of diamond cut.
 According to diamond industry statistics, the majority of diamond engagement rings sold in the US have a round cut center stone.

 Upstream diamond supply chain players (wholesalers and retailers) are always ready to pay a premium price for gem worthy round diamonds.
 They know that inventory turnover for round cut diamonds is quick whether the stone is loose or mounted on a setting.

-The dance of white and colored light in a round cut diamond is so intense.
+The dance of white and colored light in a round cut diamond is intense.
 At times, it may not be easy to distinguish the stone’s fire from its body color when exposed to a light source.
 As a result, round cut diamonds have yet another trick.

 The brilliance and sparkle of a round cut stone can hide inclusions in an SI1 or SI2 diamond.
 Such inclusions, especially tiny dark carbon crystals sitting on the girdle and in the crown close to the table, would otherwise be easily visible to the naked eye.

-The diamond development revolution that Marcel Tolkowsky started nearly ten decades ago through the “Diamond Design: A Study of the Reflection and Refraction of Light in Diamond,” still lives on today.
+The diamond development revolution that Marcel Tolkowsky started nearly ten decades ago through the “Diamond Design: A Study of the Reflection and Refraction of Light in Diamond” still lives on today.

-Plus, the admiration surrounding the round cut, coupled with the proliferation of the modern round brilliant cut, are two influencing factors likely to maintain the expensive status of round cut diamonds.
+Besides, the admiration surrounding the round cut, coupled with the proliferation of the modern round brilliant cut, are two influencing factors likely to maintain the expensive status of round cut diamonds.

 Round cut stones are the diamonds to buy when you want to make a jewelry statement.
 They are also a priority offering for the shopper looking to buy a diamond with an outstanding sparkle that will last well into the future.